matthewshammond/website/content/articles/2024/AeroPoint.md

 ## Introduction

-AeroPoint is a comprehensive aviation waypoint management system designed to help users create, manage, and export waypoints and associated files for use in various aviation platforms, particularly ForeFlight.
-The software allows for organized storage of waypoints, plates, map layers, and associated files within program-specific containers.
+AeroPoint is a comprehensive aviation waypoint management system designed to streamline the creation, management, and export of waypoints and associated files for various aviation platforms, particularly ForeFlight.
+The software allows users to organize waypoints, plates, map layers, and other files within program-specific containers, ensuring easy access and efficient management.

+In addition to its waypoint management capabilities, AeroPoint provides advanced tools for aircraft deconfliction tailored for utility, fire, and law enforcement flight departments.
+By leveraging pilot input and operational timeframes, the software generates and exports precise map overlays directly to ForeFlight, helping to ensure safe and coordinated airspace operations.

 ## Getting Started